 Virginia Academy of Science

-Dr. Goldin was born in Moscow, Russia in 1982, but has lived in the U.S. since 2000.
+Dr. Mike Goldin serves as an Assistant Professor of Chemistry and Director of Chemistry in the Department of Biology & Chemistry.
+Born in Moscow, Russia, Dr. Goldin has lived in the U.S. since 2000.
 Prior to joining the Liberty faculty in 2008, he taught chemistry and mathematics part-time for five years at Kellogg Community College in Battle Creek, Michigan.
 His research interest is in studying the electrochemical aspects of interaction of porous and surface-modified electrodes with aqueous solutions and other media and electrochemically controlling this interaction for medical and environmental applications.
 Goldin earned his Ph.D. in chemistry at Mendeleev University in Moscow, though the majority of his doctoral research work took place at Liberty's Biology/Chemistry Department.
 His passion is teaching chemistry in a way that makes sense and glorifies God.
-Therefore, he has an abiding interest in chemical education and in integrating the Biblical worldview into his teaching.
-His other interests are creation science, theology and practical Christian living in the context of marriage.
-Together with his wife Lisa, he has led couples' Bible studies at their last church in Michigan and now leads prayer in their Sunday School class at Thomas Road Baptist Church.
-The Goldins also volunteer as intercessors at the annual Family Life Weekend to Remember marriage conference in Roanoke, VA.
+He and his wife Lisa were blessed to welcome their firstborn son Daniel into the world in 2014.